 - “Can Account Management be Saved?” a presentation and workshop conducted for The Four As (American Association of Advertising Agencies) “Ivory Forum” group of agency founders, CEOs, and other senior executives.

-- “Five Ways to Build Trust with Clients and Colleagues,” to The Miami Ad School, as part of their “Industry Heroes” program, to the experiential agency IMG Live, and to Razorfish Health.
+- “Five Ways to Build Trust with Clients and Colleagues,” to The Miami Ad School, as part of their “Industry Heroes” program, to the experiential agency IMG Live, to Razorfish Health, Syneos Health Communications, and to the Search agency Improove.

 - “What Clients Want, and How to Give it to Them,” for AKA, DCI, Hubspot, and o2kl.